z-open/zerv-distrib/README.md

 ### Principle
-In order to free resources on the main socket servers, zerv can distribute the load on the zerv cluster.
+In order to free resources on the main socket servers (public facing application servers), zerv can easily distribute the load on the zerv cluster.
-The main socket servers which the browser apps connect via the socket to execute api funtions should be always be responsive for a better user experience.
+The main servers which the browser apps connect via the socket to execute api funtions and receive subscription data updates should always be responsive for a better user experience.
 All processes that requires lots of processing or do not require an immediate response should be either:
 - handled by other dedicated Zerv servers
 - or main server should limit their number running at the same time to remain responsive.